bsandmann/blocktrust.CredentialWorkflow/Documents/closeout_report.md

 ## Key Achievements (particularly around collaboration and engagement)
 - The software is used internally for another blocktrust project
-- Discussed with several people enganged in the Cardano ecosystem
+- Discussed with several people in the Cardano ecosystem

 ## Key Learnings
 - Open standards proved essential.
 Rather than developing proprietary solutions, we integrated open standards like the DID Resolution spec, DID Registrar Spec, DID-Prism spec, W3C Verifiable Credntials, DIDComm v2, etc.